jhustata/book/_sources/aaa.md

 What's new this week?

-1. We will discuss the `hw1` solution on 05/04/2023.
-Resubmissions for `hw1` due one same day as `hw2`
-2. Did you know that `lab5` has content that prepares you for `hw2`?
+1. Did you know that `lab5` has content that prepares you for `hw2`? `lab5` solutions are now available.
-3. Similarly, `lab6` (ie next week) has content that prepares you for `hw3`!
+2. Similarly, `lab6` has content that prepares you for `hw3` & it has gone live!
-4. Concession: The **weights** of each `hw1` question (initial submission) will be revised in response to consistent concerns raised by <u>both</u> TAs & students.
+3. Concession: The **weights** of each `hw1` question (initial submission) will be revised in response to consistent concerns raised by <u>both</u> TAs & students.
 But please do resubmit `hw1` if you wish to boost your grade.
 The original rubric weights will hold for any resubmission.
-5. Video for chapter: `twoway` has gone live!
+4. Video for chapter: `twoway` has gone live!
-6. A few of you have not yet received your `hw1` grades but will certainly have them by 12pm this Friday, Cinco de Mayo.
+5. A few of you have not yet received your `hw1` grades but will certainly have them by 12pm this Friday, Cinco de Mayo.
 For this delay, your due dates for `hw2` and `hw3` are open.
 The only caveat is that I must submit grades to the academic registrar by **Fri., May 19 (4pm ET)** for graduating students.

 ```